rickydebojeet/basic-lkm/README.md

     [200322.950288] largest heap memory lkm unloaded
     ```
     The largest value of the heap memory usage was found out by traversing through all processes and comparing their heap memory usage.
 Heap memory usage was found out by `mm->brk - mm->start_brk` where `mm` is the `mm_struct` of the process.

+3. [Kernel Stack Pointer LKM](./ksp/lkm3.c): Prints the kernel stack pointer of the task with pid 1.
+Outputs-
+    ```console
+    [202413.887261] stack pointer lkm loaded
+    [202413.887266] PID: 1 has kernel stack at ffffb5044006c000
+    [202418.149797] stack pointer lkm unloaded
+    ```
+    The lkm prints `task->stack` where `task` is the `task_struct` of the process with pid 1.
+As we can see in the output the address starts with `0xffffb` which resides in the kernel address space and represent the kernel stack of the process.